Home » Recipes » Flaky Sourdough Discard Biscuits

 Instructions

-• Spray baking sheet with cooking spray.
+• Spray sheet pan with cooking spray.
 Set aside.

-• Sift together flour, baking powder, baking soda, and salt.
+• Sift flour, baking powder, baking soda, and salt together in a large bowl.

 • Grate butter into flour mixture.